Farronde History, Family Crest & Coats of Arms

 Early History of the Farronde family

 This web page shows only a small excerpt of our Farronde research.
-Another 117 words (8 lines of text) covering the years 1530, 1580, 1575 and 1671 are included under the topic Early Farronde History in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) covering the years 1530, 1564, 1569, 1575, 1580, 1600, 1671 and 1890 are included under the topic Early Farronde History in all our PDF Extended History products and printed products wherever possible.

 Farronde Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Farronde has been spelled many different ways, including Farrant, Farrand, Farrin, Farrent, Farren and others.

 Early Notables of the Farronde family

 Another 86 words (6 lines of text) are included under the topic Early Farronde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Farronde family to Ireland

 Some of the Farronde family moved to Ireland, but this topic is not covered in this excerpt.

 Another 76 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Farronde family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Farrondes to arrive in North America: Edward Farrand, who arrived in Philadelphia in 1853; and John Farrant, who arrived in Philadelphia in 1864.